 To summarise, rebalancing is essential to reduce portfolio risk.In the set of limited backrests performed in this study, rebalancing actually manages to outperform (higher returns) a un-rebalanced portfolio.
 Though that should not be the motive to rebalance.
 For 50% equity, a trigger of up to 10% deviation works well but for higher allocations, systematic annual rebalancing does the job.

-Use our Robo-advisory Excel Template for a start-to-finish financial plan!
+Use our Robo-advisory Tool for a start-to-finish financial plan! ⇐ More than 2,500 investors and advisors use this!

-- 520+ members are now part of our new course: How to get people to pay for your skills! (watch 1st lecture for free).
+Our new course!
+Increase your income by getting people to pay for your skills! ⇐ More than 700 salaried employees, entrepreneurs and financial advisors are part of our exclusive community!
 Learn how to get people to pay for your skills!
-Whether you are a professional or small business owner who wants more clients via online visibility or a salaried person wanting a side income or passive income, we will show how to achieve by showcasing your skills and building a community that trusts you and pays you!
+Whether you are a professional or small business owner who wants more clients via online visibility or a salaried person wanting a side income or passive income, we will show you how to achieve this by showcasing your skills and building a community that trusts and pays you! (watch 1st lecture for free).
+One-time payment!
+No recurring fees!
+Life-long access to videos!

-Want to check if the market is overvalued or undervalued?
-Use our market valuation tool (will work with any index!) or you buy the new Tactical Buy/Sell timing tool!
+Do you want to check if the market is overvalued or undervalued?
+Use our market valuation tool (it will work with any index!), or get the Tactical Buy/Sell timing tool!

-We publish mutual fund screeners and momentum, low volatility stock screeners .every month.
+We publish monthly mutual fund screeners and momentum, low-volatility stock screeners.

-About freefincal & its content policy Freefincal is a News Media Organization dedicated to providing original analysis, reports, reviews and insights on developments in mutual funds, stocks, investing, retirement and personal finance.
+About freefincal & its content policy.
+Freefincal is a News Media Organization dedicated to providing original analysis, reports, reviews and insights on mutual funds, stocks, investing, retirement and personal finance developments.
 We do so without conflict of interest and bias.
 Follow us on Google News.
-Freefincal serves more than one million readers a year (2.5 million page views) with articles based only on factual information and detailed analysis by its authors.
-All statements made will be verified from credible and knowledgeable sources before publication.
-Freefincal does not publish any paid articles, promotions, PR, satire or opinions without data.
-All opinions presented will only be inferences backed by verifiable, reproducible evidence/data.
+Freefincal serves more than three million readers a year (5 million page views) with articles based only on factual information and detailed analysis by its authors.
+All statements made will be verified with credible and knowledgeable sources before publication.
+Freefincal does not publish paid articles, promotions, PR, satire or opinions without data.
+All opinions will be inferences backed by verifiable, reproducible evidence/data.
 Contact information: letters {at} freefincal {dot} com (sponsored posts or paid collaborations will not be entertained)

 Connect with us on social media